dbox/roots-bower/readme.md

 - run `npm install`
 - run `bower install`
 - run `roots watch`
-- ???
-- do work

 ## Usage
-- Install any bower compontent with --save-dev (Currently default location.
+- Install any bower compontent with `--save-dev` (Currently default location.
 Change it with .bowerrc)
 - Refernece bower_components js and css from manifest.yml files

 Thanks to @hhsnopek for getting this to work.